UF HEalth Screen, TEST & Protect REOPENING THE UNIVERSITY OF FLORIDA AND UF HEALTH SYSTEM

 We screen and test our UF community for COVID-19, to help make our campus and our community safer.

-We trace, or locate, all people in contact with the individuals who test positive, and provide guidance to them to be tested and/or to self-quarantine and monitor for symptoms.
+State of Florida Department of Health public health specialists trace, or locate, all people in contact with the individuals who tested positive, and provide guidance to them to be tested and/or to self-quarantine and monitor for symptoms.

-If a test comes back positive, we ask the individual to isolate through self-quarantining.
+If a test comes back positive, we ask the individual to isolate.

-We prevent the spread of the disease by continuing best practices such as frequent handwashing, physical distancing and wearing masks.
+We prevent the spread of the disease by encouraging vaccination and continuing best practices such as vaccination, frequent handwashing, physical distancing when possible and wearing masks when unvaccinated.